Back to Blog

 It's Become Bloated

 Modern Yoast loads significant JavaScript and CSS.
-It adds database queries.
-It slows down your admin.
+It adds database queries on every admin page load.
+It slows down your WordPress backend measurably.

-For what most people use it for (meta tags and sitemaps), it's overkill.
+For what most people actually use it for (meta tags and sitemaps), it's overkill.

 The "Green Light" Problem